dlguswo333/dlguswo333.github.io/markdown/2025/12-07-en-rental-car-travel-dolomites.md

 Fortunately I could drive the car to Venice Mestre and reported the problem upon the return and they said they could not compensate the issue since there had been no actual problem.
-I knew the point and have been more worried about them coming after me but they just let me leave and no problem so far.
+I knew the point and had been more worried about them coming after me but they just let me leave and no problem so far.
 I wish I had drove other places had the car not had any problem..